The Incredible Hulk (1978 TV series): Syndication

 The series first went into syndication in September 1982.
 It has aired as reruns on the Sci-Fi Channel and was one of the series that the channel showed at its inception in September 1992.
 It has also aired on Retro Television Network, and ran on Esquire Network from 2014 to 2015.
 Series reruns began airing on most MeTV affiliates in February 2016.
 The series began airing on most H&I affiliates in May 2017.
 El Rey Network started airing the series in portrait-form in January 2017.

-Made-for-TV movies
+Television films

-Two episodes of the series appeared first as stand-alone movies, but were later re-edited into one-hour length (two-parters) for syndication.
-They were produced as pilots before the series officially began in 1978:
+Two episodes of the series appeared first as stand-alone television films, but these were later re-edited into one-hour length (two-parters) for Broadcast syndication.
+They were produced as pilots before the series officially began in 1978;